Luton Town Hall: Second town hall

 The original site offered the best location in the town for a replacement town hall and in 1930, a competition was held for designs for the new town hall: there were 86 entries to the competition.
 The competition was won by Bradshaw Gass & Hope from Bolton with a neoclassical style design incorporating Art Deco features.
 It was built with a steel frame and clad in grey Portland stone and was officially opened by The Duke of Kent on 28 October 1936.
-Many of the interior features were designed to recall images from the town's coat of arms, which was carved in stone above the main entrance, the bee, the wheatsheaf, the rose and the thistle.
+Many of the interior features were designed to recall images from the town's coat of arms (the bee, the wheatsheaf, the rose and the thistle), which was carved in stone above the main entrance.
 The new clock and bells were manufactured by Gillett & Johnston of Croydon; the hour bell installed was the heaviest in the county, weighing approximately two tonnes.

 During the Second World War, the clock tower was camouflaged to protect it during air raids as the bright white stonework would have been highly visible from the air.
-The town hall continued to serve as the headquarters of the borough council for much of the 20th century and remained a meeting place for the enlarged Luton Borough Council which was formed in 1974.
+The town hall continued to serve as the headquarters of the borough council for much of the 20th century and remained a meeting place for the enlarged Luton Borough Council, which was formed in 1974.
 During the 1980s an extension was built on Manchester Street to provide additional office space.